GuoDCZ/mahc/README.md

 - [ ] Chiihou NOT SURE WHAT TO DO WITH THIS

 # TODO
-- add all da yaku
-- validation on if yaku is there
 - validation a hand is possible (eg not having 20 east tiles :)
+- add all da yaku DONE
+- validation on if yaku is there DONE
 - validate winning tile DONE DONE
-- propogate the errors up for a nice printout
+- propogate the errors up for a nice printout DONE
-- validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz
+- validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz DONE

 # Contributing
 - If you spot a bug (which there probabably are many), put in an issue with how to reproduce it.